Where to Find a Good Hot Chocolate in Montreal: our suggestions

 Arhoma

-Arhoma is most known for their great breads and pastries.
-We also love coming here for the sandwiches, specialty treats and hot chocolate!
-Arhoma offers a bittersweet hot chocolate made with 3.25% milk, so it’s extra creamy.
-The drink is presented as a cappuccino with extra foam on top.
-Upon request, you can also add a drizzle of maple syrup or homemade salted caramel.
+Arhoma is a bakery who owes its popularity to its delicious breads and pastries.
+We also love this address for their sandwiches, treats, and, of course, their hot chocolate!
+Arhoma offers bittersweet hot chocolate mixed with hot 3.25% milk, which gives the drink its creamy character.
+It is presented like a cappucino, with foam on top.
+Upon request, a drizzle of maple syrup or homemade salted caramel can be added.

 Montréal